Level of service (transportation): Intersection LOS

 Movements are analyzed in order of rank, and any capacity that is left over from one rank devolves onto the next rank.
-Because of this pecking order, depending on intersection volumes there may be no capacity for lower-ranked movements.
+Because of this pecking order, depending on intersection volumes, there may be no capacity for lower-ranked movements.

-Modern Roundabouts
+Modern roundabouts

 The 2000 HCM provides skeleton coverage of modern roundabouts, but does not define LOS: the measure of effectiveness is the quotient of the volume to the capacity.
-A modern roundabout in the United States is a roundabout in which traffic inside the circle always has priority.
+A modern roundabout in the United States is one in which traffic within the circle always has priority.
 Entering traffic is controlled by a yield sign.

-LOS in other Transportation Network Elements
+Other LOS applications

-Performance of other transportation network elements can also be communicated by LOS.
+The performance of other transportation network elements can also be communicated through LOS.
 Among them are: